 Not all camouflage is sticks and leaves.
 As a matter of fact, it's been proven that tactical patterns can serve as effective concealment solutions for hunting as well.
-We've been hunting using big names like A-TACS, Kuiu Camo, and Kryptek and have not come home empty handed.
-The military has been running Multicam (Military OCP) for years now and they wouldn't be on the front lines if the blobs and color breakup didn't give them an advantage over the competition.
+We've been hunting using big names like A-TACS and Kryptek and have not come home empty handed.
+The US Army has been running Military OCP for years now and they wouldn't be on the front lines if the blobs and color breakup didn't give them an advantage over the competition.

 Not all hunters are hardcore.
 Sometimes families hunt casually as a bonding experience or go shooting just for sport.
 Sometimes hunting is more about culture and lifestyle, rather than spending days in isolation in the woods and living off protein bars and energy drinks.
-Alternative camouflage patterns such as skulls, pink colors, and the American Flag allow the firearm to match the identity and attitude of the gun-owner.
+Alternative camouflage patterns such as wicked skulls, hot pink, and the popular American Flag allow the firearm to match the identity and attitude of the gun-owner.
 It's your gun, make it yours by showing off with a some sweet camo design!

 #4 - Easy to Install, Easy to Remove

 Another advantage to using vinyl wraps to add camouflage to your guns is how easy it is to install for yourself.
 Other gun finishes require you to send your gun away to a professional, and it can require days or weeks for the job to be completed.
-Even if you attempt hydro-graphics or duracoating for yourself, the cure time means you still have to wait before being able to test out the new beauty.
+Even if you attempt hydro graphics or ceramic coatings for yourself, the cure time means you still have to wait before being able to test out the new beauty.

 On average, a typical rifle vinyl installation takes just a couple of hours, and the rifle is ready for shooting immediately after.
 No down time.
 The process is very simple.
 First and foremost, the rifle needs to be properly degreased and all oil and lubrication is removed.
 Next, peel the vinyl from the backing and lay on the surface, reposition as necessary.
 Use a heat gun to press the material into any recessed and detail edges.
 Wrap around and trim off any excess using an exacto knife.